onepiecejs/nodejs-cantas/README.md

     NODE_ENV=development node app.js
     ```

-- for your development convenience, following steps will make login easily while you are developing
+- for development convenience the following steps will make logging in easy while you are developing

-    Edit `settings.json` and change `auth.default` to `local`, then add a user
+    Edit `settings.json` and change `auth.default` to `local`, then add a user.
-    If 'local' doesn't work try 'dummy' as the auth.default strategy and then add a user, using the script below.
+    If `local` doesn't work try `dummy` as the `auth.default` strategy and then add a user.

     ```
     node scripts/addUser.js cantas cantas